lior-tamir/Azure-Sentinel/Playbooks/CiscoASAConnector/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

     * Teams ChannelId : Enter the Teams Group id to send the adaptive card [Refer the below link to get the channel id and group id](https://docs.microsoft.com/en-us/powershell/module/teams/get-teamchannel?view=teams-ps)
     * Cisco ASA Connector name : Enter the name of the Cisco ASA custom connector (default value:CiscoASAConnector)
+    * Network Object Group object ID : The object ID of the Network Object Group

 ### Post-Deployment instructions
 #### a.
 Authorize connections